Tel Aviv Ophir Hotel

 Business, Other Amenities

-Featured amenities include high-speed (wired) Internet access (surcharge), a computer station, and express check-in.
+Featured amenities include a computer station, express check-in, and express check-out.

 This is a Trusted Review.
 Why?